Cherry Shortcake Squares

 I know I've told you before about my mom being more of a great creative cook than a baker, but this recipe is one of the few sweet gems she would whip up from time to time.
-Like her awesome cheesecake that involves Bisquick, this recipe with its canned cherry pie filling may make some upper echelon food people raise an eyebrow.
+With its canned cherry pie filling, this recipe may make some upper echelon food people raise an eyebrow.
 But to them I say, don't be a jerk.
 These are amazing.

 And unto those food snobs I also say this: If you must, swap out the cherry pie filling for something fresh and seasonal.
 Like maybe a few slices of the cute little Italian prune plums that are so fleeting and perfect right now.
 Or gently cook some apple slices with a touch of cider and cinnamon to soften them a bit and use those.
 But I have to say, when I was tucking these sweet canned cherries and their vibrant, inexplicably satisfying goo into the batter in cheery little threesomes, it made me so flippin' happy.
 So I urge you to try that first, before you get all elitist on me.
 It's just that good.